ansys/pyprimemesh/doc/source/user_guide/graphics.rst

     **Entire model displayed**

-Providing a :class:`ScopeDefinition <ansys.meshing.prime>` will allow the display to be limited to particular regions of the model.
+Providing a :class:`ScopeDefinition <ansys.meshing.prime.ScopeDefinition>` will allow the display to be limited to particular regions of the model.

 .. code:: python